alesrox/lexscript.py/readme.md

 # Lexscript
 Strongly and static typed langague based on python, is under development.
-At the moment it's made with python, perhabs in the future the code will be migratec at javascript.
+At the moment it's made with python, perhabs in the future the code will be migrated at javascript.

 # Example of Code
 Code: